Filing freight claims: Guidelines to make sure you are prepared.

 Important to Remember: Make sure to keep all the product and packaging in your possession until you have approval to dispose of it from the carrier, or until the claim is finalized.
 The carrier will typically want to inspect the damages themselves and this will ensure you are prepared.

 There are different guidelines that come into play when determining the best time to file a freight claim.
 The Carmack Amendment is a freight shipping industry amendment that allows for nine months for a claimant to file a freight claim.
 However, there are some other caveats that may come into play in addition to the Carmack Amendment, such as concealed damages.

 Concealed damages are any damages that were not noted at the time of delivery.
 This is generally per the NMFTA or carrier tariff on how long they will allow claimants to report a freight claim, and consider it valid (usually within five days, but may vary by carrier).

 It’s the claimant’s duty to mitigate any losses to the best of their ability and take action in a timely manner.
 For example, if a package is damaged, it should never be left out in the elements such as rain or snow where it could potentially be damaged further.

 In most cases, your freight service provider will be more than happy to be a liaison for the freight claim between the customer and carrier throughout the claim process.
 Freight brokers can leverage providers’ industry knowledge and do things like organize files to ensure everything is intact and ready to be filed.

-Whether you’ve been shipping freight for many years or this is your first time, Freightquote’s patented technology allows you to get instant and free freight shipping rates.
+Whether you’ve been shipping freight for many years or this is your first time, Freightquote by C.H.
+Robinson’s patented technology allows you to get instant and free freight shipping rates.